11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 You're here because tracking your food shouldn't eat up your day.
 You want a MyFitnessPal alternative that feels fast, supportive, and actually fun to open.
 This guide walks you through the top options and shows you why Hoot is the standout pick if you're busy, goal-focused, and tired of clunky logging.

-A controversial UI overhaul in late 2025 removed core features.
+In 2020, Under Armour sold MyFitnessPal to private equity firm Francisco Partners for $345 million.
+Since then, the app has leaned harder into monetization than into the fundamentals.
+A controversial UI overhaul in late 2025 stripped out core features.
 Bugs that break premium workflows have gone unfixed for months.
-And in March 2026, MFP acquired Cal AI, the fast-growing photo-based calorie tracker with over 15 million downloads and $40 million in annual revenue.
+And in March 2026, MFP acquired Cal AI, the photo-based calorie tracker with over 15 million downloads and $40 million in annual revenue.
 That deal followed the acquisition of meal planning app Intent and an integration with ChatGPT Health earlier in the year.

-Learn more: Why Users Are Switching from MyFitnessPal — and What They’re Choosing Instead.
+Learn more: Why Users Are Switching from MyFitnessPal and What They're Choosing Instead.

 The good news: you don't have to force yourself to use a tool that frustrates you.
 Research shows that simply tracking what you eat can support weight loss and better health over time.
 The problem is that when logging feels like homework, you stop.
-So the real question isn't "Is tracking helpful?"
+The real question isn't "Is tracking helpful?"
 It's "Can I find an app that makes tracking easy enough to stick with?"

 That's what this guide is for.